 My research and writing focuses primarily on Abraham Lincoln’s youth.
 I am co-editor (with William Bartelt) of Abe’s Youth: Shaping the Future President (Indiana University Press, 2019), an annotated edition of Lincoln Inquiry papers.
 I’m currently working on an annotated edition of Edward Murr’s papers on Lincoln’s life in Indiana, as well as a comprehensive history of Lincoln’s youth.

-I serve on the board of directors of both the Abraham Lincoln Association and Abraham Lincoln Institute, and I am a member of the The Lincoln Forum and Organization of American Historians.
+I serve on the board of directors of both the Abraham Lincoln Association and Abraham Lincoln Institute, and I am a member of The Lincoln Forum, American Historical Society, and Organization of American Historians.
 I am past chair and a current member of the Southern Indiana Civil War Roundtable and first commander and current officer of the Sons of Union Veterans of the Civil War John W. Foster Camp No. 2.
 I frequently serve as a featured speaker on Abraham Lincoln and the American Civil War.

 Since his death, Abraham Lincoln has been celebrated as savior of the Union, proponent for emancipation, president of the United States, and skilled statesman.
 Although Lincoln’s adult life has been well documented and analyzed, most biographers have regarded his early years as inconsequential to his career and accomplishments.